Commissioner Russ Boles

 County Commissioner Russ Boles resides in Round Rock with his wife, Kathy, and two teenaged daughters.
 As commissioner, Russ works daily to improve roads, make schools and citizens safer, and create quality local jobs in Williamson County.

-Russ Boles and his wife, Kathy, own and operate a thriving event center on the banks of Brushy Creek—the very same creek side where they said their marriage vows 15 years ago.
-Russ is also a commercial broker who has located countless businesses and new jobs in Williamson County, and was appointed by the Governor to oversee one of the state’s largest river authorities.
-Russ would be the first person to tell you that he is blessed beyond measure, with homegrown family businesses, a loving wife and two daughters, and a community he loves to call home.
+Russ and Kathy are small business owners, running an events center on the banks of Brushy Creek—the very same creek side where they said their marriage vows 15 years ago.
+Russ has been active in the local business community for 20 years.
+As a commercial broker, he has located numerous businesses and jobs in Williamson County.
+Russ would be the first person to tell you that he is blessed beyond measure, with homegrown family businesses, a wife and two daughters, and a community he loves to call home.

 But things didn’t come easy for Russ.
 As a boy, he was diagnosed with dyslexia and dysgraphia.
 While reading and writing came easy to most kids, Russ had to work twice as hard and twice as long.
 But from those hardships, Russ developed a stubborn perseverance to always keep trying and never quit.

 After graduating from Round Rock High School, Russ attended college at Texas State University, graduating with a degree in business.
 Despite his diagnoses, he worked hard and earned admittance to St. Mary’s University School of Law, graduated with his law degree, and was admitted to the State Bar.

 Upon returning home, Russ began to volunteer with the Williamson County Literacy Council, where he taught jail inmates how to read.
 Because reading was so difficult for him, Russ was able to use his own life as a testimony to the kind of strong character that comes from hard work and determination.
 Russ was appointed by then-Judge John Carter as an advocate in courts of law for battered women, abused and neglected children, and the elderly.